threathunters-io/laurel/json-format.md

 More transformations will likely be added in the future.

+Following _auditd's_ convention, all-caps key names are used for information added by _LAUREL_.

 ## Encoding of invalid UTF-8 strings and binary data

 - Most byte values that represent printable ASCII characters are reproduced as-is (but are subject to JSON string escaping rules).